 TensorFlow is an open-source machine learning platform based on deep learning neural networks.
 It combines machine learning with deep learning algorithms and uses them via a common symbol.
 It uses a simplified programming language, Python, to build mobile apps.
 Python offers a front-end API and executes the apps in C++, a high performing object-oriented programming (OOP) language.
 Its design enables more people to generate intelligent AI systems.

 For easy understanding, debugging, and optimization of TensorFlow programs, its creators came up with TensorBoard, which is a suite of visualization tools.
-Allowing you to visualize graphs to plot quantitative metrics on executing the graph and display additional data, such as images to pass through it.
-The table below depicts the same:
+They allow you to visualize graphs to plot quantitative metrics on executing the graph and display additional data, such as images to pass through it.

 - Its responsive build allows easy visualization of every aspect of a graph.

-- Owing to its platform flexibility, parts of it can exist standalone and others merged.
+- Owing to its platform flexibility, parts of it can exist standalone, and others can be merged.

-- When it comes to distributed computing, it is easily identifiable on both CPU and GPU.
+- When it comes to distributed computing, it is identifiable on both CPU and GPU.

-- Its auto differentiation capabilities benefit gradient-based machine learning algorithms.
-This allows you to compute several derivatives of values in relation to other values, thus leading to a graph extension.
+- Machine learning algorithms allow you to compute several derivatives of values to other values, thus leading to a graph extension.

 - It offers advanced support for queues, asynchronous computation, and threads.

 - To operate, a proper understanding of machine learning, as well as advanced calculus and linear algebra, is necessary.